Astrak/LoadScreen.js/README.md

         fileSize: 3846//Ko
     },
     myObject2: {//2. or create from asset
-        geometry: 'myGeometry1',//use geometry asset 'myGeometry1'
+        geometry: 'myGeometry1',//Use geometry asset 'myGeometry1'
         material: new THREE.MeshPhongMaterial()
     },
     myObject3: {//3. or create from scratch
         geometry: new THREE.PlaneBufferGeometry( 5, 3, 9 ),
         material: new THREE.MeshBasicMaterial()
     }
-    myObject4: new THREE.Mesh(...);//won't be processed
+    myObject4: new THREE.Mesh(...);//Won't be processed
 };

 //other parameters
 ASSETS.objects.myObject5 = {
     path: 'path/to/object.amf',
-    type: 'mesh',//or 'points' or 'line', defaults to 'mesh'
+    type: 'mesh',//Or 'points' or 'line', defaults to 'mesh'.
-    //specify any mesh or material property
+    //Specify any mesh or material property.
-    color: 0x33ff89,//assigned to material
+    color: 0x33ff89,//Assigned to material.
-    map: 'myTexture1',//asset assigned to material
+    map: 'myTexture1',//Asset assigned to material.
-    castShadow: true,//assigned to mesh
+    castShadow: true,//Assigned to mesh.
-    info: 'This is my object',//unknown > assigned to mesh.userData
+    info: 'This is my object',//Unknown > assigned to mesh.userData.
-    //for any further change
+    //For any further change :
     onComplete: function ( object ) {
-        //object.geometry.computeBoundingBox or anything
+        //object.geometry.computeBoundingBox or anything.
     }
 };
 ```